syncfusion-content/asp.net-core-docs/aspnet-core/DataManager/corsdatafetching.md

 ---
 # CORS Data Fetching

-The Cross-Origin Resource Sharing (CORS) mechanism gives web servers cross-domain access controls, which enable secure cross-domain data transfers.
-Modern browsers use CORS in an API container - such as XMLHttpRequest or Fetch - to mitigate risks of cross-origin HTTP requests.
+The Cross-Origin Resource Sharing (CORS) mechanism enable secure cross-domain data transfers.

 ## SAME-ORIGIN POLICY

-This is a security policy who defines the rules of how a web page can access an external resource (e.g. fonts, AJAX requests).
-Under the same-origin policy, web browsers do not permit a web page to access resources who origin differ than that of the current page.
-The origin is considered to be different when the scheme, hostname or port of the resource do not match that of the page.
-Overcoming the limitations of same-origin security policy is possible using a technique called Cross-origin resource sharing or simply CORS.
+This policy defined the rule for, “how a web page can be accessed by an external resource”.
+Browsers wont permits a request to access the resources who origin is differ than the current page.
+To overcome the restriction of same-origin policy, we can use a technique called Cross-origin resource sharing

 ![](CORS_images/SAME-ORIGIN1.png)